 Strategies for investing in single-family real estate

-The SFR market can be a frustrating asset class for investors to pursue because they are not just in competition with other investors but also with retail buyers who are usually willing to pay market prices or sometimes higher.
+The SFR market can be a frustrating asset class for investors to pursue because they are in competition not just with other investors but also with retail buyers who are usually willing to pay market prices, sometimes higher.
 With that being said, there are a number of ways to find an SFR investment in today's market and still get a good deal.

 It's certainly an option to buy a property at retail price to rent out, but it's typically going to have much higher cash flow when alternative avenues are taken.
-You can make offers on short sale or foreclosure homes, look for distressed property both on and off the multiple listing service (MLS), or hold mortgages which, if defaulted on, can be turned into SFR property.
+You can make offers on short sales or foreclosure homes, look for distressed properties both on and off the multiple listing service (MLS), or hold mortgages that, if defaulted on, can be turned into SFR properties.

-The overall plan in most cases for SFR investors is to rent the home to a tenant in the short term so they will pay down any mortgage held on the property.
-Then sell the property at a later date when home prices have appreciated, the mortgage is paid off, or you want to pull out equity for personal use or to purchase a larger property like multifamily.
+The overall plan in most cases for SFR investors is to rent the home to a tenant in the short term so that the renter will pay down any mortgage held on the property.
+Then, the property is sold at a later date when home prices have appreciated, the mortgage is paid off, or the investor wants to pull out equity for personal use or to purchase a larger property like a multifamily home.

 Is single-family real estate right for you?

-You'll also want to consider financing costs into the investment, unless you have a large pool of capital.
-If you do need a mortgage to buy a SFR investment, it's important to understand that the mortgage will account for the majority of the potential profit.
-However, as the mortgage gets paid down, you're building equity in the property at "no cost to you," but it may only provide little if any passive income initially.
+You'll also want to figure financing costs into the investment unless you have a large pool of capital.
+If you do need a mortgage to buy an SFR investment, it's important to understand that the mortgage will account for the majority of the potential profit.
+However, as the mortgage gets paid down, you'll build equity in the property at "no cost to you," but it may only initially provide little if any passive income.